spruceid/ssx-quickstart/03_credentials/README.md

 export default RebaseCredentialComponent;
 ```

-Now update the SpruceKitComponent to import the credential component module by adding the following into `my-app/components/SpruceKitComponent.tsx`:
+Now update the SSXComponent to import the credential component module by adding the following into `my-app/components/SSXComponent.tsx`:

 ```ts
 "use client";